Windows 11 BSOD

 Windows device drivers path in registry

 So if you are getting unexpected errors indicating that the device is not recognized, check the device path in the Windows registry.
-If the %SystemRoot%\Inf value is not present in the DevicePath, then change it or add it.
+If the %SystemRoot%\Inf value is not present in the DevicePath, then change it to that, or add it to the path.

 The DevicePath variable can also be extended with additional locations for drivers.
 If for example, you have a network location where you store device drivers for all PCs and hardware devices, you can add that to the variable.
 Just separate the path with a semicolon.
 E.g.: %SystemRoot%\Inf;\Drivers